zaid45645/expense-calculator/README.md

 # expense-calculator
-It is a simple expense calculator where you can see your total expense after entering all the inputs!
+It is a simple expense calculator which helps you quickly calculate your expenses.
+The whole project is based around the flask framework, basically all the logic in the project is handled by the flask framework.
+It is responsible for taking in the inputs and calculating them and giving an output.
+It manages the inputs, get requests, routes etc for the website.
+While the html and css are like the bone structure and styling and are responsible for the styling and the buttons and inputs boxes.
+This was basically my project.
+Thanks!